Mesothelioma Support Options for Veterans

 Mesothelioma Support Groups for Veterans and Families

-Through a mesothelioma support group, you’ll meet other patients battling this rare cancer.
-Many support groups are led by professional moderators such as nurses or social workers who can answer questions and offer advice.
+Through a support group, you’ll be able to interact with other cancer patients battling mesothelioma.
+Many groups are led by professional moderators like nurses or social workers who can answer questions and offer advice.

-• The Mesothelioma Veterans Center: Our on-staff nursing support team and patient advocates can locate support groups near you after a diagnosis.
-Contact us to find a group in your area.
+• The Mesothelioma Veterans Center: Contact us to find a group in your area.
+Our patient advocates can locate mesothelioma support groups near you.

-• Hospitals: Military or civilian hospitals often host cancer support groups for patients.
-For example, Brigham and Women’s Hospital runs a support group for patients getting treated through its International Mesothelioma Program.
+• Hospitals: VA or civilian hospitals often host support groups.
+For example, Brigham and Women’s Hospital in Boston runs a support group for patients getting treated through its International Mesothelioma Program.

-• Community facilities: Local support groups may meet in community gathering spaces such as churches.
+• Community facilities: Local cancer support groups may meet in community gathering spaces like churches, veteran’s centers, or recreation facilities.

-Before attending any in-person sessions, check with the support group to confirm the date and time and if there are any requirements to join.
+Before attending any in-person mesothelioma support groups, check ahead of time to confirm the date and time and if there are any requirements to join.

 Online and phone mesothelioma support groups include: